My father laid-out flat on the mortician’s slab

 Scanning this scene that’s so picturesque.

-The desk is still there, split with its fibrous gash;
+The desk is still there, still split with its fibrous gash;

 His worn books whereon his half-moon glasses flash.

-Through the door, I once heard him say: “Lumbering Bill”
+Through this door, I once heard him say: “Lumbering Bill”

 (His voice soft and unbelievably real)